 Let me show you how easy this was!

 - Stuff the sock with another sock or stuffing of your choice.
-I used another old sock to cut the ends into fringe that way it moves a bit more for when she plays with it.
+I used another old sock to cut the ends to the fringe that way it moves a bit more for when she plays with it.

 - Try not to overstuff the sock.
 You want to leave room to tie the end really well!